11 dog-friendly beaches in South Devon

 Be aware that dogs must be kept on leads.
 There is a small National Trust car park and a toilet block next to Mill Bay.

 Salcombe North Sands is an extremely picturesque beach overlooking the mouth of the Kingsbridge Estuary.

-Across the road from the beach there’s a pay and display car park and the Winking Prawn restaurant where you can buy drinks, ice creams, light lunches and larger meals.
+Across the road from the beach, there’s a car park (fees apply) and the Winking Prawn restaurant, where you can buy drinks, ice creams, light lunches, and larger meals.